Decoding the Web of Belief

 Together, these communities offer sustained, focused discussion spanning more than a decade.

-Using “The Eye” a dataset containing posts and comments from the top 20,000 subreddits over nearly two decades, I extracted all available content from these four communities.
+Using “The Eye”, a dataset containing posts and comments from the largest 20,000 subreddits over nearly two decades, I extracted all available content from these four communities.
 This corpus, covering years of claims, arguments, and reinterpretations serves as the raw material for constructing the conspiracy theory knowledge graph.

 A screenshot from the archive.

-Because the source files are extremely large, the code must process them as a stream rather than uncompressing them all at once.
+Because the source files are extremely large, the code must process them as a stream rather than decompressing them all at once.
 It works through each compressed Reddit file in chunks, decompressing a portion at a time, extracting the relevant values, and writing them to a new file.
-Attempting to uncompress an entire file at once would exceed available memory and cause the process to fail.
+Attempting to decompress an entire file at once would exceed available memory and cause the process to fail.

 For each post, the following values were extracted: